 Row machines aren’t as common in gyms as a treadmill or weight bench, but they should be.
-You may find one or two models, but they’re usually air resistant or piston operated models, which don’t offer the best workout.
-The lack in high-end rowing machines is caused by the common misconception that rowing is a mediocre workout that provides sub-par results.
-Realistically, rowing can actually increase endurance, build muscle, strengthen the core and burn fat, making it one of the best total body workouts around, second only to swimming.
-That is what we decided to present you with our Best Water Rowing Machine Reviews.
-This type of workout can put even cycling and running to shame because it burns about fifteen to twenty percent more calories than both workouts at the same level of exertion.
-Rowing is considered an excellent core workout because the abs are engaged during each stroke.
-While it can definitely offer an impressive fat burning workout, it’s also an ideal machine to use for people who are rehabbing muscles, the elderly or people with disabilities.
+You may find one or two models, but they’re usually air resistant or piston operated models, which don’t really offer the best workout.
+But thanks to many celebrities sharing their love for rowing machines on social media – rowing machines are getting very popular.
+Realistically, rowing can actually increase endurance, build muscle, strengthen the core and burn fat, making it one of the best total body workouts around.
+So we decided to present you with our Best Water Rowing Machine Reviews.
+This type of exercise can put even cycling and running to shame because it burns about fifteen to twenty percent more calories than both workouts at the same level of exertion.
+Rowing is also considered an excellent core workout because the abs are engaged during each stroke.
+While it can definitely offer an effective fat burning workout, it’s also an ideal machine to use for people who are rehabbing muscles, the elderly or people with disabilities.
 With all of the benefits, you may be wondering why this type of workout is so unpopular.
-The main reason is that most people don’t know how to properly use a row machine and improper use can lead to poor results.
+The main reason is that most people don’t know how to properly use a rowing machine and improper use can lead to poor results.

 - 1 Buyer’s Guide – Best Water Rowing Machine Reviews